SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ![](images/Select_CDS_Views.jpg)
 <br>

-Click on *Next* and *Add Selection* to add the four CDS Views to your Replication FLow:
+Click on *Next* and *Add Selection* to add the four CDS Views to your Replication Flow:
 <br>

 ![](images/Add_Selection.jpg)